jianliu10/jianliu.github.io/_posts/2019-02-20-DI-enhancements.md

 Python has built-in language features for data processing.
 Python ecosystem includes data processing packages like Pandas and cx_Oracle to handle data extraction, transformation and loading.
 Using python, developers can write very complex transformation logic in a small chunk of codes.
 The benefits is an easy to understand and easy to maintain and support code base.

-when the data transformation logic is comlex, where visual ETL tool becomes unwieldy, I suggest writing a python script to process the transform logic.
+when the data transformation logic is complex, where visual ETL tool becomes unwieldy, I suggest writing a python script to process the transform logic.
 Visual ETL tools like Informatica or Talend provides a UI command line component to invoke the python scripts.

 ### process extra large of data traffic volumn (hundreds of millions of fact records)